Tools every small business in India should be using

 # 4. Online collaboration tools:

-SMEApps is a set of business applications for the small and medium enterprises.
-SMEApps provides complete collaboration suite at affordable costs.
-This unique solution is to allow SMEs to have domain name, Company Web site, Internal HR Portal, Business lead capture tool, Customer feedback tool, Purchase order generation tools, On-line purchase order repository, and business e-mails to all employees as part of a packaged solution.
+SMEApps is a set of business applications for small and medium enterprises.
+SMEApps provides a complete collaboration suite at affordable costs.
+This unique solution is to allow SMEs to have domain name, Company Web site, attendance and time tracking software, Business lead capture tool, Customer feedback tool, Purchase order generation tools, On-line purchase order repository, and business e-mails to all employees as part of a packaged solution.
 As per restrictions of the prices, the App companies are offering it at price of website costs.

 # 5. Corporate Social/sustainable responsibility:

-As I write this my son enters the room with a relatively lesser known ketchup brand that has a little pack of tomato seeds.
-Promotion like these get a win- win proposition for the company, customer and the environment.
+As I write this my son enters the room with a relatively lesser-known ketchup brand that has a little pack of tomato seeds.
+Promotions like these get a win-win proposition for the company, customer and the environment.

 India is a very unique market perhaps the only one so diverse in every way; be it ethnic, economic or social.
 Therefore copy and pasting a successful model from another country or even another region does not work.

 Therefore make your own processes however I do suggest that the aforementioned are several communication tools, are tried and tested and those that work for small enterprises will need to employ to remain for keeps in the highly competitive era.

 This article is contributed by Aakaanksha Singh.
 She is a professional Blogger, columnist, and author.